gelafin/front-end-rules/README.md

 #### optionally use padding
 only to make an element bigger or make breathing room with a border

-#### optionally use width and height last
+#### rarely, use `width` and `height` last
-but it is explicit, so it's bad for accessibility and Flexbox
+even after min- and max-width and height it is explicit, so it's bad for accessibility and Flexbox

 ### Layout